emmawalshdev/kaytea_art/README.md

 ### Strategy

 **Target Audience:**
-* People who are interested in wildlife, plant and animal art.
+* People who are interested in realistic wildlife and animal art.
 * Pet owners, interested in pet comissions.
 * People looking for unique art at an affordable price.
 * People looking for unique gift ideas.